Home

 add to YahooY!
 MyWeb

 • Medicaid Trust - Medicaid trusts are commonly referred to as a vehicle that can be used to protect assets from Medicaid.
 However, be forewarned -- the Medicaid trust strategy is fraught with danger.
 It is difficult to shield assets from Medicaid.
 However, there are legal ways to do it.
-For more see Medicaid Trust and Medicaid Annuity.
+For instance, a Medicaid Annuity.

 • Offshore Trust – This type of living trust that promoters say can protect your assets from both taxes, creditors and/or lawsuits.
 However, tread carefully.
 Unless you are prepared to move yourself and your assets to the foreign country, this type of trust probably won't work.